-- IV.
-Data Submission - A. Develop and maintain technical capability to manage regional Roadsoft databases and the Laptop Data Collector program; maintain a regional Roadsoft database that is accurate and consistent with local agency data sets. - B. Coordinate Quality Assurance/Quality Control activities and data submission tasks according to protocols established in TAMC Data Collection Policies for Federal Aid and Non-Federal Aid Roads. - C. Monitor and report status of data collection efforts to TAMC Asset Management Coordinator through monthly coordinator calls and/or monthly or quarterly program updates that are mailed with invoices. - D. Provide links on agency websites and reports to the TAMC website, interactive maps and dashboards for the dissemination of roadway data. - V. Asset Management Planning - A. Participate and attend TAMC-sponsored training and workshops in order to provide technical support for Asset Management Plan development activities. - B. Provide an annual reporting of the status of Public Act 51 agency Asset Management Plans and keep abreast of the status of these plans for updates and revision. - C. Provide technical assistance and training funds to Public Act 51 agencies during the development of local Asset Management Plans using TAMC templates when applicable; coordinate these tasks with an emphasis on the Top 125 agencies. - VI.
-Technical Assistance - A. Provide technical assistance to local agencies in using the TAMC reporting tools for planned and completed infrastructure investments or any other TAMC Work Program Activity. - B. Integrate PASER ratings and asset management into project selection criteria: - 1.
+- A. Develop and maintain technical capability to manage regional Roadsoft databases and the Laptop Data Collector program; maintain a regional Roadsoft database that is accurate and consistent with local agency data sets. - B. Coordinate Quality Assurance/Quality Control activities and data submission tasks according to protocols established in TAMC Data Collection Policies for Federal Aid and NFA Roads. - C. Monitor and report status of data collection efforts to TAMC Asset Management Coordinator through monthly coordinator calls and/or monthly or quarterly program updates that are mailed with invoices. - D. Provide links on agency websites and reports to the TAMC website, interactive maps, and dashboards for the dissemination of roadway data.

+V. Asset Management Planning

+- A. Participate and attend TAMC-sponsored training and workshops in order to provide technical support for Asset Management Plan development activities. - B. Provide an annual reporting of the status of PA 51 agency Asset Management Plans and keep abreast of the status of these plans for updates and revision.

+C. Provide technical assistance and training funds to PA 51 agencies during the development of local Asset Management Plans using TAMC templates when applicable; coordinate these tasks with an emphasis on the Top 125 agencies.

+VI.
+Technical Assistance

+- A. Provide technical assistance to local agencies in using the TAMC reporting tools for planned and completed infrastructure investments or any other TAMC Work Program Activity. - B. Integrate PASER ratings and asset management into project selection criteria: - 1.
 Analyze data and develop road preservation scenarios. - 2.
 Analyze performance of implemented projects. - VII.
-Bridge and Culvert Inventory and Condition Data Collection - A. Provide administrative and technical assistance to Public Act 51 agencies and MDOT for reimbursement of TAMC funds for participation in data collection efforts for culvert inventory, condition assessment and data submission. - B. Utilize TAMC reporting forms to communicate progress and expenditures of Public Act 51 agencies to assist TAMC in the Culvert Mapping Pilot Report. - C. Act 51 agencies must submit a written request for reimbursement; the request should include a total estimate of costs (actual costs claimed must not exceed the estimated costs) for the data gathering, trained/certified team members' time, and vehicle use.
-This request must also clarify which fiscal year the data collection and reimbursement will take place.
-Requests for bridge data collection reimbursement authorization are required to be received by the RPO/MPO by

-October 1 of each year.
+Bridge and Culvert Inventory and Condition Data Collection - A. Provide administrative and technical assistance to PA 51 agencies and MDOT for reimbursement of TAMC funds for participation in data collection efforts for culvert inventory, condition assessment and data submission. - B. Utilize TAMC reporting forms to communicate progress and expenditures of Public Act 51 agencies to assist TAMC in the Culvert Mapping Pilot Report. - C. PA 51 agencies must submit a written request for reimbursement; the request should include a total estimate of costs (actual costs claimed must not exceed the estimated costs) for the data gathering, trained/certified team members' time, and vehicle use.
+It is required that the RPO/MPO make a formal call for interest for bridge and culvert collection reimbursements to their respective PA 51 agencies annually, and that requests by PA 51 agencies are submitted to their respective RPO/MPO by October 1 each year to assist in the coordination of data collection priorities of the following data collection season.
 The RPO/MPO decision on what requests for reimbursement are approved may consider available budget, absence, or age of bridge data to be collected and the last year of reimbursement to the road agency for that bridge data set.